sinsinkun/sdl3-vulkan-template/README.md

 Compiled using g++ from the default msys2 location:
 - C:/msys64/ucrt64/bin/g++.exe

-SDL3 is assumed to be installed through msys2
+SDL3 is assumed to be manually installed at C:/Programs/SDL3 (msys2 SDL3 package can't be linked statically)

 ## Build
 .vscode is setup to run debug mode in VSCode (F5).